 According to SafeTeens.Org, 7 in 10 sexually experienced teens wish they would have waited for marriage to have sex.
 Many say they were not emotionally ready.

-However, some are successfully waiting, by relying on their faith.
+However, some like Henderson are successfully waiting, by relying on their faith.
 Based on statics from WaitingTillMarriage.Org, about 3 percent of Americans wait until marriage to have sex.
 Three percent of the U.S. population represents 10,000,000.
 Statistics by Healthland.com, say 1 in 4 college students is a virgin.

 Those cautionary sexually active teens who wish they would have waited is what Pinky Promise is all about.

 “Pinky Promise is an organization where we promise to honor God with our body and our lives.
 We are just a sisterhood of women where we meet each week.
-We have bible studies, small groups for sleepovers, and different events to hold each other accountable.
+We have Bible studies, small groups for sleepovers, and different events to hold each other accountable.
 So we try to foster this sisterhood amongst each other as we grow closer to Christ,” says Henderson.

 Henderson has inspired other Pinky Promise members, including Georgia State students Chelsea Adams and Tierra Fulwood, to continue on the road of waiting until marriage.